atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// This field is required.
 	// +required
 	Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

+	// EvictionRequestCancellationPolicy should be set to Forbid if it is not possible to
+	// cancel (delete) the eviction request once the interceptor has started running.
+	// When this value is set to Forbid, DELETE requests of the associated EvictionRequest object
+	// will not be accepted while the target (e.g. a pod) exists.
+	//
+	// Valid policies are Allow and Forbid.
+	// The default value is Allow.
+	//
+	// Allow policy allows cancellation of this eviction request.
+	// The EvictionRequest can be deleted before the target is fully evicted (e.g. before the pod is
+	// fully terminated).
+	//
+	// Forbid policy forbids cancellation of this eviction request.
+	// The EvictionRequest can't be deleted until the target is fully evicted (e.g. until the pod is
+	// fully terminated).
+This comes into effect once the interceptor has been activated.
+	//
+	// +optional
+	EvictionRequestCancellationPolicy *EvictionRequestCancellationPolicy `json:"evictionRequestCancellationPolicy,omitempty" protobuf:"varint,2,opt,name=evictionRequestCancellationPolicy"`
 }

+// +enum
+type EvictionRequestCancellationPolicy string

+const (
+    // Allow policy allows cancellation of this eviction request.
+    // The EvictionRequest can be deleted before the target is fully evicted (e.g. before the pod is
+    // fully terminated).
+    Allow EvictionRequestCancellationPolicy = "Allow"
+    // Forbid policy forbids cancellation of this eviction request.
+    // The EvictionRequest can't be deleted until the target is fully evicted (e.g. until the pod is
+    // fully terminated).
+This comes into effect once the interceptor has been activated.
+    Forbid EvictionRequestCancellationPolicy = "Forbid" )

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {